aisingapore/TagUI/README.md

 # Why This
 Insanely easy.
 Lightning fast.
 Open-source.

+Potential use cases are data acquisition, process and test automations, ie automating repetitive parts of your work.

 TA.Gui converts automation flows in simple natural language into lines of JavaScript code for CasperJS & PhantomJS to perform their web automation magic.
 For example, TA.Gui will instantly convert the flow below into ~100 lines of JavaScript code and perform the series of steps to download a Typeform report automatically.
 Everything happens without seeing any web browser.
 The flow can be triggered from scheduling, command line, REST API, URL, email etc.

 ```